bjones1/MSU-ECE-DSD/README.md

     data.
 Both may now deassert WVALID and WREADY.
 5. Save: drive response on BRESP (write response data) and assert BVALID (write response is valid).
 The response is OK (2 types) or error (2 types).
-6. Master: assert BREADY (ready for write response), indating that it has the write response.
+6. Master: assert BREADY (ready for write response), indicating that it has the write response.
 7. The next rising clock edge completes the transaction.
 Master may now deassert BREADY; slave may deassert BVALID.